 You can change any form field in a similar manner, as long as the field is derived from a business object.
 If you know that a field can contain only a single character value of either Y or N, then you can use the field type of Check box.

 CUSTOM DATA SOURCES

-You can create Custom Data Sources using direct SQL statements and Connection Strings:
+You can create Custom Data Sources using direct SQL statements and Connection Strings.
+You will need to decide if the data source to be added is a Query or Transaction from the data source window: